seansfkelley/nas-download-manager/README.md

 ### Translating the Extension

-I need help localizing Synology Download Manager!
+I need help localizing NAS Download Manager!
 Read in detail about [how to localize WebExtensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization), or skip to the sections below for short summaries.

 #### Adding a New Language